Atifany/minishell/README.md

  - env
  - export
  - unset
- - (non mandatory) cat (only reads given files)\n
+ - (non mandatory) cat (only reads given files)
-It is still possible to use /bin/cat\n
+It is still possible to use /bin/cat
 Connect several commands with a pipe.
 Example: "simple command | simple command | ...".
-It will transfer output of the command to the left of the pipe as the input of the command to right of the pipe.\n
+It will transfer output of the command to the left of the pipe as the input of the command to right of the pipe.